silicontwin/arborist-app/README.md

     - The packaged python code will be called `api` and will be located in the `dist` folder
     - Move this `api` file to the `resources` folder in the `src` directory in the app repo
   - [ ] `yarn build`: Build the app

+---

+# Dev Notes:
+- If you experience `[Errno 48] error while attempting to bind on address ('0.0.0.0', 8000): address already in use` it can be helpful to run `lsof -i :8000` (macOS) to see what process is using that port.
+You can then kill that process with `kill -9 <PID>` (macOS) to stop it.